charles-robertson-evolv-ai/catalyst/README.md

 *New in 0.6.0* - Safe and enhanced logging to the console.
 Uses `console.info` or `console.warn` under the hood due to VBG restricting `console.log`, adding the following features:

 - Automatically silenced in production so logging can be built into experiment code and revealed by setting the log level in local storage.
-- Logs are prefixed with [evolv-sandbox] to distinguish logs from multiple simultaneous experiments.
+- Prefixing with `[evolv-sandbox]` to distinguish logs from multiple simultaneous experiments.
 - Optional log color to visually distinguish Catalyst logs from the host site.

 | Syntax               | Description     | Notes |